maunope/solariUdineAutoPilot/README.md

 **A:** When more than 120 minutes are to be catched up, automatic adjustment will pause and wait for clock time to be right again the next day.

-**Q:** The arduino keeps resetting every half a minute or so, the feedback led flashes
+**Q:** The Arduino keeps resetting every half a minute or so, the feedback led flashes

 **A:**  Either the eeprom or RTC clock aren't responding, the board needs fixing